awsdocs/aws-dms-user-guide/doc_source/CHAP_Monitoring.md

 |   **Table cancelled**   |  Loading of the table has been cancelled\.   |
 |   **Table error**   |  An error occurred when loading the table\.  |

-## Monitoring Replication Tasks Using Amazon CloudWatch<a name="CHAP_Monitoring.CloudWatch"></a>
+## Monitoring replication tasks using Amazon CloudWatch<a name="CHAP_Monitoring.CloudWatch"></a>

 You can use Amazon CloudWatch alarms or events to more closely track your migration\.
-For more information about Amazon CloudWatch, see [What Are Amazon CloudWatch, Amazon CloudWatch Events, and Amazon CloudWatch Logs?](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatch.html) in the Amazon CloudWatch User Guide\.
+For more information about Amazon CloudWatch, see [What are Amazon CloudWatch, Amazon CloudWatch Events, and Amazon CloudWatch Logs?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatch.html) in the Amazon CloudWatch User Guide\.
 Note that there is a charge for using Amazon CloudWatch\.

 The AWS DMS console shows basic CloudWatch statistics for each task, including the task status, percent complete, elapsed time, and table statistics, as shown following\.
 Select the replication task and then select the **Task monitoring** tab\.